avere001/rshell/README.md

-# rshell
+# Rshell
-A lightweight shell written in CS100
+A lightweight shell written in C++ for my CS100 course

 ## Installing
 To install rshell simply run the following commands in any terminal: